OkoroaforKelechiDivine/inventory-management-system/README.md

-# Spring Boot Application 😇
+# A sales/inventory Management Application 😇

 ### This is a simple Spring Boot application that creates a Sales/Inventory Management Application in Java using Spring Boot (Rest Controller) with an API(JSON).
 ✔️ Java 11<br/>